Deep Engagement Uganda

 Why we ran deep engagement uganda

-Deep Engagement Uganda was set up to respond to the fact that 13.7% of LGBT people in Uganda are living with HIV and 39% have a sexually transmitted infection (STI).
-This is much higher than the general population.
+Deep Engagement Uganda was set up to respond to the fact that HIV and sexually transmitted infections (STIs) are higher among LGBT people in Uganda than among the general population.

 LGBT people struggle to access health services in Uganda due to: